Ryzen 5 PRO 7645 vs Xeon W-3323

 So, is Ryzen 5 PRO 7645 better than Xeon W-3323?

-Not in a simple one-size-fits-all way.
-Xeon W-3323 makes more sense for workstation-style multi-core throughput, while Ryzen 5 PRO 7645 is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon W-3323 makes more sense for workstation-style multi-core throughput, while Ryzen 5 PRO 7645 is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon W-3323 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon W-3323 is the stronger fit.
 You are getting 0.9% better PassMark, backed by 12 cores and 24 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 PRO 7645 is the smarter buy today.
-Ryzen 5 PRO 7645 is $720 cheaper on MSRP at $229 MSRP versus $949 MSRP, and it gives you a 11.8% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Xeon W-3323 is still stronger for heavier multi-core work with 0.9% better PassMark.
-It is also 310.6% better value on MSRP (120.4 vs 29.3 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 5 PRO 7645 is the better buy right now.
+Ryzen 5 PRO 7645 comes in $720 cheaper on MSRP at $229 MSRP versus $949 MSRP, and it still gives you a 11.8% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Xeon W-3323 is still stronger for heavier multi-core work with 0.9% better PassMark.
+It is also 310.6% better value on MSRP (120.4 vs 29.3 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?